Lifestyle Product Photography: Why "In-Use" Shots Convert Better Than Studio Whites

 Hero shots: Product centered, environment visible around it, shot from a flattering angle (usually slightly above for tabletop products, eye-level for bottles and packaging).

-In-use shots: Product being actively used -- someone applying serum, pouring coffee, reaching for a supplement bottle.
+In-use shots: Product being actively used: someone applying serum, pouring coffee, reaching for a supplement bottle.
 Action creates energy and interest.

 Flat lays: Overhead angle, product arranged with props on a surface.
 Works extremely well for social media and has become a visual language customers instantly recognize.